-Recipient of the Dean’s Award for Excellence in Teaching by the Duke Graduate School (2023)
+Recipient of the Dean’s Award for Excellence in Teaching at Duke University (2023)

 Building an inclusive community of globally minded learners is at the heart of my teaching.
 Guided by my own experience as a foreign language learner and German immigrant in the US (now a dual citizen), I wish to help students gain cross-cultural communicative skills to facilitate interaction and understanding in a multicultural and multilingual modern world.
 As an instructor at both Duke University and UNC Chapel Hill, I have taught language courses as well as content seminars on literary, cultural and philosophical topics, and believe that learning a foreign language and engaging with foreign language literature allows us to reflect on our own positions and beliefs vis-à-vis those of another culture.